joyceluo1/website/content/publication/mental_health/index.md

 ---
-title: 'Optimizing Supporter Communications in Digital Mental Health: A Causal Framework'
+title: 'A Causal Framework for Latent Treatments: Evaluating Supporter Communications in Digital Mental Health Services'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here